Twitter usage

 Since the launch of Twitter on July 15, 2006, there have been many notable uses for the service in a variety of environments, including political, economic, social and cultural uses.
 As users tweet their messages on Twitter, they encourage other people to respond and engage in online discussions as well as offline activities.
 User engagement on Twitter is usually measured with likes, replies and retweets and is a form of social power.

-After the 2022 acquisition of Twitter by Elon Musk, the platform rebranded to the name X; however, it is still widely referred to as Twitter.
+After the 2022 acquisition of Twitter by Elon Musk, Twitter was rebranded as X; however, the X platform is still widely referred to as Twitter.

 In legal proceedings

 The first criminal prosecution arising from Twitter posts was started in April 2009.
 FBI agents arrested Daniel Knight Hayden, who was accused of sending threatening tweets in connection with his plan to attend a Tea Party protest in Oklahoma City, Oklahoma.

 In July 2009, Horizon Realty Group, a Chicago real estate management company, sued a former tenant, Amanda Bonnen, for libel based on a Twitter message she sent to friends.
 Horizon contended that Bonnen defamed Horizon by posting a tweet to her friends that said, "You should just come anyway.
 Who said sleeping in a moldy apartment was bad for you?
 Horizon realty thinks it's ok."
 Horizon asked for at least $50,000 for the alleged libel.
 The lawsuit prompted widespread comment from journalists, bloggers, and legal experts.
 In January 2010, Cook County Circuit Court Judge Diane J. Larsen granted Bonnen's motion to dismiss, stating that the statement was "too vague" to amount to defamation.

 In October 2010, PhoneDog unsuccessfully sued employee Noah Kravitz in PhoneDog v.
 Kravitz for misusing trade secrets after he quit his job and began using the PhoneDog Twitter account to post Tweets for a competitor.

 In February 2012, Hamza Kashgari, a Saudi poet and a former columnist for the Saudi daily newspaper Al-Bilad, became the subject of a religious and legal controversy after being accused of insulting the prophet Mohammad in three tweets published on Twitter.
 Kashgari risks the death penalty for his three tweets.
 King Abdullah of Saudi Arabia ordered that Kashgari be arrested "for crossing red lines and denigrating religious beliefs in God and His Prophet."
 Kashgari left Saudi Arabia, trying to seek political asylum in New Zealand.
 He was deported from Kuala Lumpur back to Saudi Arabia on February 12, about three and a half hours before a Malaysian High Court injunction against the deportation was issued.

 In November 2013, Agence France-Presse and Getty Images were ordered to pay $1.2 million compensation to freelance photojournalist Daniel Morel for using his images posted on Twitter related to the 2010 Haiti earthquake without his permission, in violation of copyright and Twitter's terms of service.